 Passion without purpose.
 Purpose without passion.
 It doesn’t work.
 You need both for a truly fulfilling life and career.
 But most people tend to focus on passion.
 Passion is exciting, vibrant, and thrilling.
 Purpose sounds necessary, but as a chore, but it is so much more than that; it’s the foundation of a fulfilling and satisfying life.

 While passion is an excellent starter, it cannot sustain a long-term project or development.
 Purpose, however, it is the ‘why’ of what you’re doing.
-Like the cake, passion is like the icing on the cake.
-Sure, it tastes good, but without the cake it runs in all sorts of different directions – like passion.
+Like cake, passion is like the icing on the cake.
+Sure, it tastes good, but without the cake, it runs in all sorts of different directions – like passion.
 Purpose adds a foundation and sturdiness to what you want to achieve.
-Purpose is the cake itself, the thing that passion can rest upon.
+The purpose is the cake itself, the thing that passion can rest upon.
 If you think of it this way, there are all kinds of cakes, but not all of them have icing.
-Purpose is necessary and will sustain throughout the ‘cooking cycle’ of your life and career cake.
+The purpose is necessary and will sustain throughout the ‘cooking cycle’ of your life and career cake.

 Passion is Like Icing

 It’s helpful to think of passion like icing and purpose as the cake.
 Without purpose, passion (the icing) runs in all directions with no substance to it.
 You can only eat so much before you start to feel sick, it’s just too sweet to only have icing.
 Passion is the cherry on top that helps bring the cake to focus.
 It is exciting and ‘tasty’ and motivates you to go for the cake.
 It’s the muse that brings you to the kitchen to get a slice, but the cake is what makes you stay.
 The purpose is the fuel to keep you going.

 However, this is not to say we don’t need passion.
 After all, who doesn’t think icing is the best part of the cake?
 Passion helps to fire you up and keep you excited about your work.

 Passion is Fleeting